arpatterson31/reading-notes/Code401notes/pre-work-reading.md

 ## Article - How to think like a programmer — lessons in problem solving

+*“Everyone in this country should learn to program a computer, because it teaches you to think.”* — Steve Jobs

 ## Article - 5 Whys Getting to the Root of a Problem Quickly